 While the premium orchestra and front mezzanine seats offer the best view, they’re the most expensive too.
 Unfortunately, buying tickets upwards of $200 is not an option for everyone.
 That’s where the middle rows of these sections come into play.
 Both the orchestra and the mezzanine have decent middle row seats that offer a clean look at the stage and aren’t too heavy on the pockets!

-Specifically, Rows K to P in the orchestra and Rows CC and DD in the mezzanine, fall firmly in the value for money category with average ticket prices falling in the range of $115 to $120.
+Specifically, Rows H to L in the orchestra and Rows CC and FF in the mezzanine, fall firmly in the value for money category with average ticket prices falling in the range of $115 to $120.

 How Far in Advance Should you Book Beautiful: The Carole King Musical Tickets?